Women in Science and Engineering (WISE)

 “A ship in port is safe, but that is not what ships are for.
 Sail out to sea and do new things.”--Grace Hopper

-With the end of the NSF ADVANCE award in 2013, the torch has been handed back to the WISE group.
+With the end of the NSF ADVANCE award in 2013, the torch has been handed back to the Women in Science and Engineering (WISE) group.
 Worthy goals remain for us to pursue: continuing to advocate for more women faculty, improving the situation for dual-career hires, reducing student bias against women and under-represented faculty teachers, and encouraging more women to continue to advanced degrees and to pursue faculty careers.

 Testimonials from Cornell Engineering Faculty